vikasbnsl/meeting-notes-ai/README.md

 ### 1. Start the Python Transcription Service

 Open a new terminal, navigate to the `python-service` directory, activate the virtual environment, and start the Python Flask server.
 This server must be running for the Node.js client to work.
-The application will automatically detect and use your MacBook's GPU for significantly faster performance.
+The application will automatically detect and use your GPU (CUDA or Mac GPU) for significantly faster performance.

 ```bash
 cd python-service